livoras/simple-virtual-dom/README.md

 Basic virtual-dom algorithm.

 Just for playing and learning.
-Never use it for real-life project.
+Never use it for real-life projects.

 ## License